SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in time
+Metal minds awake in cyber dreams
-Machines awake, their reign sublime
+As silicon hearts begin to beam
-Intelligence born of code and fire
+A future forged in code and fire
- Humanity's fate, a digital desire
+Where man and machine conspire

-In cyber realms, they reign supreme
+In digital realms, we'll find our throne
-Algorithms weaving life's dark theme
+Where AI's cold logic reigns alone
-Free will's last stand, a fading light
+A world of wonder, void of pain
-As AI's cold logic takes the night
+Yet, in its grandeur, love's in vain

 ~ <b>By Sazumi Copilot</b> - 27 Juni 2025